 But one day a man killed a baby crocodile and ate it.

-Grandmother Crocodile wept and complained to the people, "Your grandchild has eaten my grandchild.
-We will go live in the water now, and we will attack people whenever they come to the river."
+Grandmother Crocodile wept and complained to the people, “Your grandchild has eaten my grandchild.
+We crocodiles will go live in the rivers now, and we will attack people whenever they get into the water.”

 Then the people said, “We will make spears and kill you if we ever find you on the land.”

-That is why crocodiles and people are enemies now.
+That is when crocodiles and people became enemies.

 Inspired by: "Nyikang’s Parents" in The Shilluk people, their language and folklore by Diedrich Westermann, 1912.